 8. The normal timeline for this procedure shall not exceed 20 Business Days after the submission date of validated Resource Registration information that includes a detailed electrical one-line drawing.

 9. In the event that agreement between ERCOT and the Resource Entity cannot be reached within 20 Business Days, no Resource Node parameters will be entered into the Network Operations Model.
-This may have an effect on Congestion Revenue Right (CRR) Network Models and associated CRR activities regarding the Generation Resource in question.
+This may have an effect on Congestion Revenue Right (CRR) Network Models and associated CRR activities regarding the Generation Resource or CLR in question.
 There must be an agreement between ERCOT and the Resource Entity before Resource Node parameters will be implemented into the Network Operations Model.

 10. Once effective in the Network Operations Model, the Resource Node name cannot be changed.